canonical/packer-maas/debian/README.md

 ### Makefile Parameters

 #### PACKER_LOG

 Enable (1) or Disable (0) verbose packer logs.
 The default value is set to 0.

 #### SERIES

 Specify the Debian Series to build.
 The default value is set to bullseye.

 #### BOOT

 Supported boot mode baked into the image.
 The default is set to uefi.
 Please see the Known Issues section for more details.
+This parameter is only valid for amd64 architecture.

+#### ARCH

+Target image architecture.
+Supported values are amd64 (default) and arm64.

 ### Default Username